hjunker/ProcessBouncer/README.md

 Well, if you have gone through the steps of initial configuration / customization (the lines with comments containing CONFIG! - you remember?!) you should have a basic idea for further enhancements and customizations that especially meet the requirements and specifics of your infrastructure.
 You might want to exclude further paths from being able to execute processes.
 There might be individual applications that require some whitelisting.
 There is way more to work on here.
 Please feel welcome to get back to me with feedback and suggestions for further improvements.
 Twitter @HolgerJunker is a good way to catch me.

 # Donate to support the further development and improvement of ProcessBouncer
+Please feel free to support the further development of ProcessBouncer:
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WLC2SHZL6SPNY)

+You can also support ProcessBouncer by donating hardware to keep operative backend and development systems running.
+Please take a look at (my list on, [amazon](https://www.amazon.de/hz/wishlist/ls/2FD1Z75K43I7M?ref_=wl_share))

 ## License and Credits